numaproj/numaflow/docs/specifications/numa-resilience-doc.md

 - Run the typed readiness check.
 - Reopen the BiDi stream and handshake.

 Retries use the existing infinite one-second retry pattern and are bounded only by the normal shutdown cancellation token.
+A failure of `sdk_server_info` during reconnect is itself retried at the same one-second cadence; the reconnect helper does not surface it as a hard error.

 ### Map Clients